What Are Millipedes?

 These pests prefer to be outside in damp areas.
 You’ll often find them hiding under dead leaves, mulch, or grass clippings.
 Flowerbeds and gardens are perfect spots for millipedes.
 These pests will occasionally enter homes.
 They migrate to basements and crawlspaces since these spots are usually cool and moist.
 They like to hide under furniture, boxes, or other items that provide shelter.

-Why Are Millipedes in my Home?
+Why Are Millipedes in My Home?

 Millipedes sneak indoors when conditions outside no longer suit their needs.
 This happens when temperatures are too high or too low and there’s not enough moisture.
 Heavy rainfall that disrupts their habitat can also cause them to head inside.
 They enter through cracks in walls or foundations, windows and doors, or crawlspace vents.
 In the fall, large groups of millipedes are known to migrate to new places including homes.